su2code/su2code.github.io/_docs_v7/Build-SU2-Linux-MacOS.md

 ./ninja -C build install
 ```
 where `build` is again a folder with a configuration created using a call to `meson.py` described in the previous section.
 By default ninja uses all available cores in your system for the compilation.
 You can set the number of cores manually by using the `-jN` flag, where `N` is the number of cores you want to use.

+### Setting environment variables ###
+Set the environment variables to use the executables from any directory without explicity specifying the path as described in the [installation section](/docs_v7/SU2-Linux-MacOS).

 ---